tkdchen/pipeline-migration-tool/README.md

 # Pipeline Migration Tool

-A migration tool does migrations for Konflux pipelines.
+Pipeline migration tool is a command line tool providing several sub-commands for Konflux users to manage their build pipelines.

+## Commands

+### To apply migrations with `migrate`

-Doing migrations is the major feature of pipeline-migration-tool.
+Applying migrations is the major feature of pipeline-migration-tool.
 It auto-discovers migrations for given task bundle upgrades and applies found migrations to build pipelines.
 The pipeline can be either included in a `PipelineRun` definition as `spec.pipelineSpec` or a single `Pipeline` defintion.

 To make it work, migrations must be attached to corresponding task bundles as OCI artifacts, typically with `oras attach`.
 Let's go deep dive a bit.